uthcode/learntosolveit/source/computerscience.rst

 ==================

 * C's qsport and C++ std::sort and std::partial_sort.
-* Its beneficial to understand what algorithms are available, what their advantages and disadvantages are, and how to implement your own algorithm that's custom tailored to your data if the need arises.
-* To sort or not to sort.
-That's the question, Is'nt it?
 * It should be really obvious that Upper Bound of any sorting algorithm is infinite, as long as it eventually sorts the items.
 * The Lowest possible bound for most sorting algorithms is Ω(N logN).
 * There must be as many leaves as the permutations of the algorithm to be correct.